Marriage in Islam

-Be moderate in your spending and try to stick to the Sunnah as much as possible for your marriage to be blessed affair.
+Be moderate in your spending and try to stick to the Sunnah as much as possible for your marriage to be a blessed affair.

-While tending to the frivolous parts of the wedding day, do not forget to cultivate your character and beautify it with Ihsan while paying due attention to the duties that Allah (Subhanahu wa taala) has outlined for you in the Qur’an which will enable you to live happily with your spouses forever bi iznillah and then be reunited with them in the most sweetest of reunion in Jannah.
+While tending to the frivolous parts of the wedding day, do not forget to cultivate your character and beautify it with Ihsan while paying due attention to the duties that Allah (Subhanahu wa taala) has outlined for you in the Qur’an which will enable you to live happily with your spouses forever bi iznillah and then be reunited with them in the sweetest of reunion in Jannah.

-A home that is built upon the remembrance of Allah will be a source of peace, happiness and delight.
+A home that is built upon the remembrance of Allah will be a source of peace, happiness, and delight.